Winnaries/intergame-worker-checking/backend/README.md

 ## Administrator Routes

-The following API is restricted to site administrator and require authentication.
+The following API is restricted for site's administrator.
+As an authorization, the user need to include `jwt` token as a successful result from login API and embed in the `Authorization` header within the HTTP request.
+For instance, the user might implement the following header/value pair: `Authroization: Bearer <token>`

 #### `PUT /api/admin/worker/activate/:sessionID`
 - Add a worker to a session